mestato/EPP622_2024/Lab:-Short-read-variation-II-Read-mapping-and-Loops.md

 * `samtools view -bSh` is used to convert the output from a SAM file to a BAM file with a header
 * `-@` and `-m` designates the number of threads to run the job and memory per thread (samtools)

+**NOTE** - It takes about 5 minutes to run this command.
+It may take longer for you depending upon the number of reads in your assigned fastq file.

 Once the command stops running, you can extract stats from your sorted.bam file using `samtools flagstat` and output to a separate file.

 ```bash